NoiseControllers/ogars-bots-blocker/README.md

 4. **``It's Done!``**

 This isn't a nodejs script.
 This is a port forward with nginx on linux OS's with security rules.
-No one can found the real server port. because port scanners doesn't detect websocket port directly.
+~~No one can found the real server port. because port scanners doesn't detect websocket port directly.~~ Thanks To @gimmo now you can wrote serverBind 127.0.0.1, and your server will be accessible only from nginx port!

 **``What this will do?``**